 Communicating Science: Writing, Editing, Reviewing and Presenting the Language of Science

+Do you see science or medicine in your future?
 Two of the greatest challenges facing budding scientists/physicians are to learn the unique language of science and how to effectively communicate with peers.
-This course introduces essential skills necessary for any science major, emphasizing the language of science and how information is disseminated.
-Students who complete this course will be prepared for immediate integration into laboratories in basic and clinical science, and be better suited to overall excel in the liberal arts.
+This course introduces essential skills necessary for any science major or premed, emphasizing the language of science and how information is disseminated.
+Students who complete this course will be prepared for immediate integration into laboratories in basic and clinical science, and be better suited to excel in college as well as later in their careers.

 This course will present six unique skills that every scientist must master: 1) the ability to find and cite scientific literature; 2) the ability to read and write primary literature and reviews; 3) the ability to locate and take advantage of appropriate funding opportunities; 4) the ability to present data; 5) the ability to review and edit scientific literature; 6) the ability to publish.
 Each skill builds on the other skills so that mastering one requires building mastery for the others.